 As previously noted, the peso de ocho was the go-to currency for international trade.
 Anyone frequently conducting trade was likely conducting much of it in pesos, and would then be stuck writing the word "pesos" on their ledgers, over and over and over and over.
 Which would have been boring, and also needlessly wasteful of both time and ink.

 So merchants devised a simple and obvious shorthand: "P" for "peso" (when plural, "Ps").
 It could have ended there, but some (I assume they were just bored) merchant(s) thought it would be even cooler to write the P and S on top of each other.
-This apparently caught on, and by the 1770s they had dropped the bowl from the entirely, reducing the shorthand to an crossed with the vestigial stem of what once was a P. And thus was born a brand new symbol, still used to mean peso today: the peso sign ($).
+This apparently caught on, and by the 1770s they had dropped the bowl from the P entirely, reducing the shorthand to an S crossed with the vestigial stem of what once was a P. And thus was born a brand new symbol, still used to mean peso today: the peso sign ($).

 And because the US dollar was named after the Spanish peso de ocho "dollar" coin, the same peso symbol was ultimately used to refer to pesos and dollars both.